Apple expected to unveil new iPhone models on September 12

 Apple has for years released its new phone models in the second week of September, and often updates other product lines such as the Apple Watch at the event.
 The company has already given base-model iPads and some MacBook laptops an update this year.

 Apple typically starts selling new iPhones a few weeks after launching them, in time for the holiday shopping season.
-It broke with that practice last year by releasing the iPhone X weeks later than usual, prompting concerns the flagship model might sell fewer units during what is typically Apple’s biggest sales quarter.
+The iPhone X, priced at $999 and up, has helped Apple beat Wall Street sales expectations.

-But those fears turned out to be unfounded, and the iPhone X, priced at $999 and up, has helped Apple beat Wall Street sales expectations.
+Investor Warrant Buffett, speaking on Thursday to CNBC, said the iPhone is “enormously underpriced” even when it costs $1,000, given how indispensable it has become for so many people.

-Reporting by Sonam Rai in Bengaluru and Stephen Nellis in San Francisco; Editing by Sriraj Kalluvila and Meredith Mazzilli
+Reporting by Sonam Rai in Bengaluru and Stephen Nellis in San Francisco; Editing by Meredith Mazzilli and Dan Grebler